Ronald Acuña Jr. Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.78 team ERA that ranks last across all league pitching staffs.
+- The Athletics have a 6.68 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (97 total, 1.7 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (98 total, 1.7 per game).

-- Sears (0-3) gets the starting nod for the Athletics in his 11th start of the season.
-He has a 4.70 ERA in 53 2/3 innings pitched, with 52 strikeouts.
+- Kaprielian (0-5) takes the mound for the Athletics in his seventh start of the season.
+He has an 8.45 ERA in 33 2/3 innings pitched, with 34 strikeouts.

-- The lefty last pitched on Friday against the Seattle Mariners, when he threw five innings, allowing one earned run while giving up three hits.
+- The right-hander last appeared on Saturday against the Houston Astros, when he threw five innings, allowing four earned runs while giving up eight hits.

-- In 10 games this season, the 27-year-old has put up an ERA of 4.70, with 8.7 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 29-year-old has an ERA of 8.45, with 9.3 strikeouts per nine innings, in nine games this season.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.